ghstwhl/ovpn_converter/README.md

 I don't have any current plans to support the other export formats.
 This works, and that's good enough for me.
-I spent far more time writing this stupid script than I did hand converting from the .zip format into .ovpn format.
+I spent far more time writing this stupid script than I did hand converting from the .visz format into .ovpn format.

 If this tool helps you, awesome.
 That would make the extra time I put into